 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets health standards.
-During September 2023 we did not complete all monitoring or testing for coliform bacteria and therefore cannot be sure of the quality of your drinking water during that time.
+During [compliance period month(s)] we ['did not monitor or test' or 'did not complete all monitoring or testing'] for coliform bacteria and therefore cannot be sure of the quality of your drinking water during that time.